This is an updated blog that was first published on November 17, 2016

 Here are some best practices and strategies to help you bake in least privilege across your organization:

-1) Perform a privilege audit to discover, and bring under policy management, all privileged accounts and credentials.
-This should include all user and local accounts, SSH keys, Windows and Linux groups, and default and hard-coded passwords.
+1) Perform a privilege audit to discover, and bring under policy management, all privileged accounts and credentials for employees, contractors, and vendors.
+This should include all user and local accounts, SSH keys, Windows and Linux groups, and default and hard-coded passwords for human and machine identities.

 3) Remove all root and admin access rights to servers and reduce every user to a standard user.
 This dramatically reduces the attack surface and helps safeguard your most sensitive assets.